 Besides, any true frugal drinker will want to save cash wherever they can, right?
 Learning how to make these simple drink sweeteners will cut your bar budget significantly.

-I've costed out my own simple syrup adventures and the average cup of syrup is less than 20 cents with flavoring ingredients.
-This lasts at least two weeks of regular usage and I never waste a drop.
+The average cup of syrup is less than 20 cents with flavoring ingredients.
+This lasts at least two weeks of regular usage.
 How's that for frugal?